Offset vs Redraw - It isn't complicated

 Considerations:

-Some lenders may charge fees for using the redraw facility.
+Some lenders charge fees for using the redraw facility.

 It may not be as convenient as an offset account for regular transactions.
+Need to log in and transfer when you need access to funds.

 Example: